The MiddCard is your official form of identification at Middlebury College.

 - Email or call the Department of Public Safety to report lost card.

 - Students: There is a Lost or Damaged card fee of $20.00.
 Replacement cards can be purchased online via credit card.
+Cards can be picked up at Campus Services Office in Lower Proctor.

 Temporary Access Cards